Alert History Import and Export API¶

 : Your account ID, which can be found in yourgenerated_values.yaml

-: Your API token for authentication.
+: Your API Key for authentication.
 You can generate this token in the platform by navigating to Settings -> API Keys -> New API Key, and creating a key with the "Read Alerts" permission.

 Request Headers¶